Self-esteem has to do with how you feel about who you are as a person and the way in which you view yourself.

 Free, reliable non-emergency health information and advice available by phone (8-1-1), online, or mobile app.

-bc211 is a free, confidential information service that helps you find community, government and social services in B.C.
+A free phone, text, and online search service that helps you find community, government and social services in your area.